IanRFerguson/us-census-api/README.md

 * You can click on the `View` anchor for each request to see a customized rendering of the map

 <img src="./images/example.png" width="65%">

+### Sticking Points

+* This app can be *much* more abstract ... in its current form it would be hard to incorporate more Census API request types easily

+* Standardizing the API responses was a bit laborious, as different years have different variable names that must be standardized before computation

+* This project required me to research the data types that do (and don't!) work well with the `Folium` library ... this required extra standardizing and a bit of trial and error